Zion National Park Shuttle System

 Everything You Need to Know About the Zion Canyon Shuttle

-When visiting Zion National Park, you will find the most popular sites are all located along the Zion Canyon Scenic Drive through Zion Canyon.
-However, private vehicles are not allowed to enter this part of the park.
-Instead, the park runs a free shuttle service from the Zion Canyon Visitor’s Center up the Scenic Drive to Zion Lodge, past the canyon’s popular trail heads, all the way to the very end of the canyon at Temple of Sinawava where you will find the entrance to The Narrows.
+When visiting Zion National Park, you’ll find that most of the park’s most popular sites are located along Zion Canyon Scenic Drive through Zion Canyon.
+During shuttle season (typically spring through fall), private vehicles are not allowed on this road, with minor exceptions.
+Instead, the park operates a free shuttle service that runs from the Zion Canyon Visitor Center along the Scenic Drive, stopping at key locations like Zion Lodge, major trailheads, and continuing to the very end of the canyon at the Temple of Sinawava where The Narrows start.

 With regard to sustainability efforts, Zion National Park is best known for its role in creating a state of the art green transit system.